stephanmantler/super-map-block/README.md

-# stepman-geo-post
+# Super Map Block
-A wordpress plugin to provide geolocation to posts &amp; pages and display maps (optionally with annotations).
+A wordpress plugin to provide geolocation to posts &amp; pages and display interactive maps (optionally with annotations).
 Uses [leaflet](https://leafletjs.com) for map display.
-Supports [OpenStreetMap](http://openstreetmap.org) and [Mapbox](https://www.mapbox.com).
+Supports [OpenStreetMap](http://openstreetmap.org), [OpenTopoMap](http://opentopomap.org) and [Mapbox](https://www.mapbox.com) base maps, custom WMTS raster sources and GeoJSON vector overlays.

 ## Getting Started

+This is the active, unstable development branch.

-This repository only contains the raw sources and requires a development environment to build the actual plugin.
+It only contains the raw sources and requires a development environment to build the actual plugin.
 To use Mapbox instead of the default OpenStreetMap tiles, you will need a [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).

 1. Run `npm install && npm run build` to build.
 1. If all goes well, upload to your server (if not, please let me know!)